fd-col/fd-col.github.io/_posts/2023-03-01-Unity IVR emergency drills.md

 # IVR drills in Unity 3d

 ## Introduction
 This project is part of my **internship in Switzerland** and it is about _Immersive Virtual Reality_ (IVR) in a medical environment to create a realistic tool that simulates an emergency evacuation status.

 Several are the applications for educational and training purposes.
 For example, it is possible to train the medical staff or the fire-fighters team with the hospital built in the IVR.

 Furthemore, it can be used for collecting data about visitors and patient behaviour in case of an emergency inside the building.

 ## Chapter 1

 ### Step 0
-Getting used to Unity editor by implementing basic features inside a 3D Unity game (take a look at [Lego Microgame](https://learn.unity.com/project/lego-template).
+Getting used to Unity editor by implementing basic features inside a 3D Unity game (take a look at [Lego Microgame](https://learn.unity.com/project/lego-template)).
 ![Unity](/assets/img/unity.png)

 ### Step 1
-Create a new project in order to update the fires visual effects ([VFX](https://unity.com/visual-effect-graph) and the smokes particle systems.
+Create a new project in order to update the fires visual effects ([VFX](https://unity.com/visual-effect-graph)) and the smokes particle systems.
 The more realistc they are, the more engaging the emergency drills will be.
-In order to achieve this results, I used the Universal Render Pipline by Unity.
+In order to achieve this results, I used the Universal Render Pipeline implemented by Unity.

 ![URP first project](/assets/img/test_URP_fire_flood.png)

 ## Chapter 2